BY: T. Franklin Murphy | December 2014 (edited March 7, 2022)

 See Shared Emotions for more on this topic

-The emotionally immature are often confronted with a relational paradox of wanting to support but inability to compassionately comfort when flooded by accompanying emotions.
+The emotionally immature are often confronted with a relational paradox of wanting to support but the gross inability to comfort when flooded by the accompanying emotions.

 Energy Budgeting and Empathy.